 How Does the College of Education become Accredited?

 The National Council for the Accreditation of Teacher Education (NCATE) first awarded national accreditation to the College of Education in 2001.
 We were awarded continuing accreditation in 2007/2009, and most recently in 2014.
-Our next accreditation visit is scheduled for Spring 2021 by the Council for the Accreditation of Educator Preparation (CAEP).
-CAEP is the new accreditor for educator preparation programs, and has taken over the accreditation of programs who were formerly reviewed by NCATE.
+Our next accreditation visit is scheduled for Spring 2021 by the Association for Advancing Quality in Educator Preparation (AAQEP).
+AAQEP is an accreditation organization for educator preparation programs.
+AAQEP was founded by educators in 2017 to promote the preparation of effective educators in innovative, outcome-focused programs that engage education’s toughest challenges directly and in context.
+AAQEP’s comprehensive standards for educator preparation specify aspects of completer performance and program practice that identify effective programs and that qualify those programs for AAQEP accreditation.

-As of February 1, 2013, prior to our switch to Program Review with Feedback, the following 14 teacher preparation programs had earned a new seven-year period of national recognition by their Specialty Professional Association.
+As of February 1, 2013, the following 14 teacher preparation programs had earned a new seven-year period of national recognition by their Specialty Professional Association.

 |Program||National or state organization|